ghcjs/ghcjs-dom/README.md

  * *JSFFI* uses GHCJS Java Script FFI (default when compiled with GHCJS)
  * *WebKit* uses WebKitGtk (default when compiled with GHC)
- * *JSC* uses WebKitGtk-JavaScriptCore (not done yet)
+ * *JSaddle* uses WebKitGtk-JavaScriptCore (not done yet)

 GHCJS provides shims for WebKitGtk so the WebKit version will work when compiled with GHCJS (though it will be slower compared to the JSFFI version).

-Once done the JSC implementation will make interaction between native code and JavaScript running in the JavaScriptCore engine work smothly.
+Once done the JSaddle implementation will make interaction between native code and JavaScript running in the JavaScriptCore engine work smoothly.